[PREV - KICKING_SAND] [TOP]

 THE_SECRET_MASTERS_OF_DESTINY

-Drop the fantasy crap.
-What happens if you pretend
+So drop the fantasy crap.
+What happens if you

 (Actually, Farmer's gods are supposed